SegeiNikiforov/Ullman-Foundations-of-Computer-Science/ch02/Exercise 2_4_6.md

 3) We know that in the valid expression the number of parenthesis is even.
 The formula of even number is 2n

 4) We know the sum of odd and even numbers is odd.
-So the expression (2n + 1) + 2n is odd
+So the expression (2n + 1) + 2n is odd.

+We are done.